Yasir284/Project-13-SAAS-Landing-Page/README.md

 ![badge](https://img.shields.io/badge/TIME%20TAKEN-5--6hrs-red)
 [![badge](https://img.shields.io/badge/SEE%20DEMO%20-VISIT-green)](https://project13-07822.netlify.app/)

-# Project-12: SAAS Landing Page
+# SAAS Landing Page

 - This project is a SAAS landing page.This website is designed using pure HTML and CSS.
+Also I made this website responsive.

 - It took me 5-6hrs to make this project.Please find link of the project below: